Review: Antipode: Enforcing Cross-Service Causal Consistency in Distributed Applications

 Developers can customize lineage tracking; they can explicitly add or remove dependencies.
 If one lineage depends on another in a way that Antipode doesn’t detect, a developer can transfer lineage info between them.

-(MongoDB drivers let you transfer causality info between sessions, too, although it’s basically undocumented; I’ll write about it soon.)
+(MongoDB drivers let you transfer causality info between sessions, too, although it’s basically undocumented; I explain it here.)

 One argument that can be made against barrier is that it is as explicit as today’s application-level solutions, since both of them require the developer to manually select its locations.
 What makes Antipode’s approach better suited is not only barrier, but its combination with the implicit/explicit dependency tracking, which keeps services loosely coupled and does not require end-to-end knowledge of what to enforce.